rocBLAS programming guide#

 to allocate arrays, call the rocBLAS routine with the original arguments, and verify that it returnsrocblas_status_invalid_size

-.
-Return.Set up host and device arrays (see
+, then return.Set up the host and device arrays (see

 rocblas_vector.hpp